 Claims incurred net of reinsurance represent the estimated cost of claims which occurred during the year together with changes in estimate for prior years.
-This increased by €50,958k in 2019 to €1,368,069k.
-This can be explained by an increase in private hospital and primary care claims incurred during 2019.
+This decreased by €261,639k in 2020 to €1,106,432k due to the impact of COVID-19.